openobserve/openobserve-docs/docs/guide/user-guide/functions/enrichment.md

 ### Upload enrichment table

 Now let's setup our enrichment table.
-Go to the ZincObserve UI and click on the `Functions > enrichment tables`.
+Go to the OpenObserve UI and click on the `Functions > enrichment tables`.
 Click on `Add enrichment table` button.
 Give it a name `protocols`, upload the CSV file and click on `Save`.
 You should see the following screen:

 ![Add enrichment table](./images/add_lookup_table.png)